Breast Cancer Clinical Trial

 A sample size of 2800-3000 patients will be pulled from the Duke Cancer Registry.
 The retrospective cohort will consist of older adults ≥65 years who have ≥1 CVD comorbidity (hypertension, type 2 diabetes, dyslipidemia) and underwent cancer surgery for solid tumors (breast, prostate, colorectal, endometrial, gastric, esophageal, liver, pancreatic, renal cell, bladder, ovarian, head/neck, and non-small cell lung cancer) at DUHS from January 1st, 2017 to December 31st 2019.

-The qualitative component of the supplement will involve 12-20 PCPs who are participating in the ONE TEAM Study.
+The qualitative component of the supplement (Appendix IV: Aim 3) will involve 12-20 PCPs who arepart of the Duke Primary Care Research Consortium.
 Eligible PCP participants will be English-speaking providers who have provided care to ≥1 older adult patient who has undergone cancer surgery within a 12-month period at DUHS.

 Individuals with a history of the following conditions will be ineligible: